chaseruskin/legoHDL/ROADMAP.md

 - [!] change .lego.lock to Block.lock

-- [ ] test making market from local to remote
 - [ ] ensure download will download the entire remote ("clone") (unless no remote is configured and block is in cache)

-- [ ] test creating a new block from an existing git repository (clone, then run stuff to configure Block.lock)

 - [ ] test installing a block, then auto-installs requirements to cache if DNE in cache and if the requirement is found in local path or in market

-- [ ] issue warning if market is removed from registries but a block still is tied to that market?

 - [ ] implement additional "help" command documentation